alejleon/Record_Shufflr/README.md

 ## Overview

 Shufflr is an app that takes a user's Discogs username and returns a shuffled record from their record collection to be played.

+Don't know what to play?
+Shufflr is the solution.

 ## Technology